superlinked/superlinked/docs/superlinked/framework/dsl/query/query.md

         The valid range is between 0 and 1.
 Otherwise it will raise ValueError.

         Args:
-            radius (float): The maximum distance of the returned items from the query vector.
+            radius (NumericParamType | None): The maximum distance of the returned items from the query vector.
+            If None, all results are returned.

         Returns:
             Self: The query object itself.